This is only applicable to on-premise deployments.

 This guide will show you the steps to configure Active Directory or LDAP for single domains.
 Note that this configuration is portal-wide and affects all tenants (accounts) within the Appspace instance.

 This feature has been designed to work with a flat Active Directory structure.

 - Appspace Core user credentials with Portal Administrator role.

 - Active Directory enabled with Administrator-level credentials.

 You MUST setup the Active Directory in your server with an Administrator-level account BEFORE going through this authentication process.

-From the Appspace menu, select System > Configuration.
+From the extensions drop-down menu, select System > Configuration.

 Click the Authentication tab and choose AD Authentication from the drop-down menu.
-To add a Domain click on the Add button.
+To add a Domain click on the + button.

 Complete the relevant details in the AD Authentication Parameters section, including Server Address, Port, Username, Password, Default Account and Base DN.
 Click on Validate Connection to verify connection is successful to the AD.